Minimum Admission Scores

 taking into account student preferences or even requirements to graduate, though we can only

-the situation will improve once the post-pandemic chaos is over.
+hope the situation will improve once the post-pandemic chaos is over.
 In the hospital, oftentimes

 doctors are not even aware they have been assigned students.